rojasirvin/EPS2020/lecturas.md

   + Taylor, J. E., Filipski, M. J., Alloush, M., Gupta, A., Rojas Valdes, R.I., & Gonzalez-Estrada, E. (2016).
 Economic impact of refugees.
 Proceedings of the National Academy of Sciences, 201604566.

 *Semana 15*
-* Aprendizaje automático
+* Aprendizaje automáticoy __big data__
-  + \*Athey, S., & Imbens, G. W. (2019).
-Machine learning methods that economists should know about.
-Annual Review of Economics, 11.

-* Big data
   + \+ Arceo-Gomez, E. O., & Campos-Vazquez, R. M. (2019).
 Gender stereotypes: The case of MisProfesores. com in Mexico.
 Economics of Education Review, 72, 55-65.
   + \* Athey, S. (2017).
 Beyond prediction: Using big data for policy problems.
 Science, 355(6324), 483-485.
+  + \*Athey, S., & Imbens, G. W. (2019).
+Machine learning methods that economists should know about.
+Annual Review of Economics, 11.
   + \+ Oshri, B., et al. (2018).
 Infrastructure quality assessment in Africa using satellite imagery and deep learning.
 In Proceedings of the 24th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining (pp.   616-625).
   + Varian, H. R. (2014).
 Big data: New tricks for econometrics.
 Journal of Economic Perspectives, 28(2), 3-28